 The festival of the dead is our final harvest,

-Our livestock brought down from the hills to live closer and warm,
+Our livestock brought down from the hills to live closer

 And the family works together, and whispers together: